 CMOS recommends choosing a readable font, such as Times New Roman 12 or Arial 10.
 Use the same font consistently through your paper.
 Do not use a fancy or ornamental font such as Comic Sans.

-- Place title one-third of the way down the page
+- Place the title one-third of the way down the page.

 Double-space all text except: